 - “Legal Information Literacy in the 21st Century,” invited presenter for the statewide Indiana State Library 21st Century Literacy Days, Indianapolis, Columbus, Kokomo, IN, August 1, 9, and 16, 2013.

-- "Don't Assume the Peanut Butter is in the Pantry!: Demystifying Project Management," American Association of Law Libraries Annual Conference, Seattle, Washington, July 2013 (co-presenter of 1/2 day workshop).
+- "Don't Assume the Peanut Butter is in the Pantry!: Demystifying Project Management," American Association of Law Libraries Annual Conference, Seattle, Washington, July 2013 (coordinator and co-presenter of 1/2 day workshop).

 - "Step Away from Click Here!: Using Problem Based Learning to Develop Informed Learners," Indiana University Librarians' Day, Indianapolis, IN, June 7, 2013.

 - "21st Century Literacy: An Introduction to Legal Information Literacy for Non-Law Librarians," Institutional Librarians of Indiana Workshop, Indianapolis, IN, May 13, 2013.

 - "Locating Company Information for Business Development and Due Diligence Purposes, National Business Institute," Indianapolis, IN, December 20, 2012.

 - "Partnering for Pro-action: Using talent not titles to deliver the unexpected," Mid-America Association of Law Libraries Annual Meeting 2012, October 25, 2012, St. Louis, MO (co-presenter).

 - "Don't Forget to Stop at the Library on the Way to Google: Law Library Resources and Tips," Robert H. McKinney School of Law Faculty Colloquia Series 2012-2013, September 2012.

 - "Send Your Faculty to Summer School: Designing an iPad App Education Program to Support Faculty Research and Scholarly Communication," IU Librarians' Day, June 8, 2012, Indianapolis, IN (co-presenter).

 - "Posting on Facebook Doesn't Mean I Want You to Know!: Exploring privacy and confidentiality issues in the library context," 2012 Indiana Library Federation District 2 Conference, IN, May 4, 2012.

 - "Pocket Library: Introducing Mobile Technology for the Law Library," Ruth Lilly Law Library, April 2012 (co-presenter).